swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 In this post I want to talk about my port of Notch's beautiful JavaScript demo to ClojureScript.
 When I say beautiful I'm not referring to the code - it's pretty ugly.
 And being a faithful port the ClojureScript version is hardly any better.
-This post isn't about writing beautiful code, it's about demonstrating that ClojureScript is suitable for writing computationally intensive interactive applications.
+But this post is not about writing beautiful code, it's about demonstrating that ClojureScript is suitable for writing computationally intensive interactive applications in the web browser.
+I did make one major conceptual change to Notch's code - emphasize *local mutation*.

 Without further ado here it is: